soft9000/COBOL/TheCommons/BANNER/README.md

 Evolves to conceptually demonstrate how to:

+1. Use WORKING STORAGE
-1. Use a MULTI-DIMENSIONAL "Table" (array)
+2. Manage a SINGLE-DIMENSIONAL "Table" (array)
+3. Understand a MULTI-DIMENSIONAL Table
-2. Define a "master detail" character array 😉
+4. Define a "master detail" character array 😉
-3. Create + CALL a Library (.so)
-4. Redefine a locus 😉 for global usage
+5. Redefine a locus 😉 for global usage
+6. Create + CALL a Library (.so)
+7. Properly manage a LINKAGE SECTION
-5. Use NESTED copy books
+8. Use NESTED copy books
-6. See how 01 REDEFINES = superior re-use (!)
+9. See how 01 REDEFINES = superior re-use (!)
-7. Use "THE" RETURN-CODE
+10. Use "THE" RETURN-CODE
+11. Return your own "88 state"
-8. Use a Makefile
+12. Use a Makefile

 Justified the use of a multi-dimensional array ('table') in Modern COBOL.